fyt000/Tower-of-the-Sorcerer/README.md

 ```
 cocos new Tower-of-the-Sorcerer -p com.three0s.TWS -l cpp -d DIRECTORY
 ```
-Then git clone under the created directory

-To run on linx
+Then git clone somewhere and copy all the files to paste under above DIRECTORY (and overwrite) To run on linx
 ```
 sudo env "PATH=$PATH" cocos run . -p linux -m debug